cebert/antzer-aws-classic-game-challenge/README.md

 -  **Perspective**: Direct top-down view where players look straight down at the game world, as if looking at a flat surface from above
 -  **Characters**: All characters and objects are viewed from above - the ant is brown/reddish with visible antennae and six legs
 -  **Movement**: The ant moves from the bottom of the screen toward the ant hill at the top
--  **Art Assets**: All game images were generated using ChatGPT to create consistent visual elements including sprite sheets, backgrounds, and UI components
+-  **Art Assets**: All game images were generated using ChatGPT to create consistent visual elements, including sprite sheets, backgrounds, and UI components

 ## Features

 -  **Grid-Based Architecture**: Clean, extensible collision system that supports future level designs
 -  **Classic Frogger Mechanics**: Avoid obstacles, ride logs across water
--  **Real-time Grid Updates**: Moving platforms and obstacles seamlessly integrate with grid system
+-  **Real-time Grid Updates**: Moving platforms and obstacles seamlessly integrate with the grid system
--  **Keyboard Controls**: Arrow keys for gme movement (desktop only)
+-  **Keyboard Controls**: Arrow keys for game movement (desktop only)
 -  **Sound Effects and Music**: Audio feedback for actions and atmosphere with user interaction-based audio start
--  **Score System**: Collect cherries (10 points) and cookies (20 points) for bonus points while reaching the goal with in the lowest total time.
+-  **Score System**: Collect cherries (10 points) and cookies (20 points) for bonus points while reaching the goal within the lowest total time.